idvorkin/idvorkin.github.io/_posts/2015-11-02-books-that-defined-me.md

 ### On strategy

-**Essentialism** You must trade-off.
+**[Essentialisim](/essentialism)** You must trade-off.
 You can do one thing.
 What is most important?
 If you didn't have this thing would you buy it?
 If you didn't have this opportunity, what would you give up for it?

 ### On being a technologist